-Indeed, in some marriages, the pension funds may be even more valuable than the family home.
-After a long marriage and when the pension funds are large, the division of the pensions to cover each spouse's needs in retirement can be the biggest issue to deal with.
+Indeed, in some cases, the pension funds may be even more valuable than the family home.
+After a long marriage or civil partnership and when the pension funds are large, the division of the pensions to cover each partner's needs in retirement can be the biggest issue to deal with.

 Most people have some entitlement to state pension, but this may not be extensive.
-Where one or both spouses have any kind of pension fund, it should be taken into account.
-Equally, it is vital to consider the situation of a spouse who does not have significant pension savings.
-This may be the case, for example, where one spouse has spent significant time out of full-time employment because of the way that child care was arranged during the marriage, and so has not had the chance to put aside pension savings.
-Meanwhile, the other spouse may have acquired a substantial pension fund.
-In circumstances like those, it would be fair for the pensions to be adjusted to help protect the longer-term position of the spouse without the significant pension.
+Where one or both partners have any kind of pension fund, it should be taken into account.
+Equally, it is vital to consider the situation of a partner who does not have significant pension savings.
+This may be the case, for example, where one of you has spent significant time out of full-time employment because of the way that childcare was arranged during the marriage or civil partnership, and so has not had the chance to put aside pension savings.
+Meanwhile, the other may have acquired a substantial pension fund.
+In circumstances like those, it would be fair for the pensions to be adjusted to help protect the longer-term position of the partner without the significant pension.